WebberZone/contextual-related-posts/readme.txt

 == Upgrade Notice ==

-= 1.6.2 =
+= 1.6.3 =
-Turned the credit option to false by default.
+* Turned the credit option to false by default.
 This setting won't effect current users.
-Turned off borders on post thumbnails.
+* Turned off borders on post thumbnails.
 You can customise the CSS class "crp_thumb" to style the post thumbnail.
+* The plugin will now display a list of changes in the WordPress Admin > Plugins area whenever an update is available

 == Installation ==